Roshpdl/CS360/README.md

-This repo contains all the codes and projects for my learning journey on interactive computer graphics using THREE.js
+This repo represents my learning journey on interactive computer graphics using THREE.js